rachelseibel/rachelseibel.github.io/_pages/about.md

 Education
 ======
+* PhD in Mathematics of Systems, University of Warwick, Coventry, United Kingdom (Expected Graduation: 2025).
 * MSc in Mathematics of Systems, University of Warwick, Coventry, United Kingdom (2022).
 * BSc in Biology with minors in Mathematics and Music, University of Richmond, Virginia, USA (2019).